 Cookieless tracking

-In practice, "cookieless" almost always means third-party-cookieless.
-Most cookieless stacks still use first-party cookies for session and visitor continuity.
-What changed is that cross-site identifiers written by ad servers stopped being dependable, so measurement shifted to what you can observe and match yourself.
-Deterministic matches (a click ID captured into your CRM, a hashed email matched to a signed-in account) replace ambient cross-site recognition, and modeling fills what consent and coverage gaps remove.
-Your reported numbers become part observed, part modeled, and knowing which share is which becomes an operating skill rather than a nicety.
+In practice "cookieless" means third-party-cookieless; most stacks still use first-party cookies for session and visitor continuity.
+What changed is that cross-site identifiers written by ad servers stopped being dependable, so measurement shifted to deterministic matches you make yourself: a click ID captured into your CRM, a hashed email matched to a signed-in account.
+Modeling fills the gaps, so reported numbers become part observed, part modeled, and knowing which share is which is the operating skill.

-Buron's stack is cookieless in exactly this sense: a first-party pixel, matching on click IDs and hashed identifiers, and monitoring over what's observed versus modeled.
+Buron's stack is cookieless in exactly this sense: a first-party pixel, matching on click IDs and hashed identifiers.

-The full inventory of what still works (mechanism by mechanism, with the cookie-lifetime table that motivates it) is Tracking after third-party cookies: what actually still works.
-The durable substrate is First-party data, the transport is Server-side tracking, and Conversion tracking & signal quality maps the wider territory.
+The full inventory of what still works, mechanism by mechanism, is Tracking after third-party cookies: what actually still works.

 Related terms